mirantrix/Countdown/README.md

 ```

-## Once server is running, render HTML from countdown directory
+## Once server is running, render HTML from nextFC directory

 ```